 Sometimes we send out reminders, messages, and emergency notifications by a contracted commercial phone system.
 We are excited to continue to keep you informed on school activities and emergencies.
 This system will improve safety, notify parents of attendance issues, and provide a means to a quick survey.
 With this program, we will continue to be able to deliver information in a manner of minutes to all of our Biggs Unified School District parents.
-This year the system will be used to call parents when students are absent.
 It is extremely important to write your current preferred phone number on the School Emergency Card.
 Please contact your school if there are any changes to this phone number during the school year.